 As mentioned, IEPs and 504 plans have very unique goals when it comes to what they address and how they address it.

-Some districts roll any health issues into the IEP making a 504 Plan moot.
+With that being said, some districts roll any health issues into the IEP making a 504 Plan moot.

 Other districts create a separate Health Plan for health-related issues and still retain the IEP.